SiddhanthNB/duo-orm/docs/guides/querying-data.md

 !!! warning "with_hooks=True trades speed for safety"
     Setting `with_hooks=True` loads every matched row into memory to run `validate()` and timestamp hooks, which can be slow and memory-heavy (N+1-ish).
 Use it only when you truly need per-row hooks and keep the result set small.

+!!! note "Iterate uses keyset pagination when possible"
+    If your query is ordered by primary key (or has no explicit `order_by`), `iterate()` automatically uses keyset/seek pagination under the hood.
+This is more robust under concurrent writes than offset-based paging.
+If you order by non-PK columns, `iterate()` falls back to limit/offset behavior.

 ## CRUD helpers (model and query side)

 - `Model.create(payload)` / `Model.create_bulk(payloads, return_models=False, with_hooks=False)`: High-level creates that accept Pydantic models or dicts; non-column keys are ignored.
 The bulk helper batches work and can run per-row hooks.